SCOTUS Oral Arguments Presented March 4, 2020.

 Pro-abortionists need to recognize the need to demand safety from their abortion providers and clinics, even though this may require accepting some legal restrictions to abortions.

-Pro-life advocates need to admit that part of their celebration IF the Supreme Court justices uphold this law, will be due to the legal precedent set that allows states to have different abortion restrictions; and admit this celebration is related but in fact separate from simply protecting the health of women in Louisiana who are aborting.
+Pro-life advocates need to admit that part of their celebration, IF the Supreme Court justices uphold this law, will be due to the legal precedent set that allows states to have different abortion restrictions; and admit this celebration is related but, in fact, separate from simply protecting the health of women in Louisiana who are aborting.

-Intellectual integrity and openness on both sides may allow the two opposing parties to put aside our differences in the few areas we actually do share common goals, which in this case is protecting women in Louisiana who under conditions prior to this law were not receiving the quality care they deserve.
+Intellectual integrity and openness on both sides may allow the two opposing parties to put aside our differences in the few areas we actually do share common goals, which in this case is protecting women in Louisiana who, under conditions prior to this law, were not receiving the quality care they deserve.

 Both Sides Need To Stop the Rage In Areas Of Agreement

-Wouldn’t it be beneficial to our country and to the entirety of all people in our country if we could at least remove some of the “rage” in areas where there should be obvious agreement?
+Wouldn’t it be beneficial to our country and to the entirety of all people in our country if we could at least remove some of the “rage” in areas where there should be an obvious agreement?

 Both sides do, in fact, want to protect the health of women (even while we continue the debate on the interpretation of the “health of women” as it relates to the pregnant state).